dotnet/docs-aspire/docs/deployment/azure/custom-bicep-templates.md

     .WithEnvironment("STORAGE_ENDPOINT", endpoint);
 ```

 If an output is considered a _secret_, meaning it shouldn't be exposed in logs or other places, you can treat it as a secret by calling the <xref:Aspire.Hosting.AzureBicepResourceExtensions.GetSecretOutput%2A> instead.
-This is an output that is written to a Azure Key Vault using the `"keyVaultName"` convention.
+This output is written to an Azure Key Vault using the `"keyVaultName"` convention.

 For more information, see [Bicep outputs](/azure/azure-resource-manager/bicep/outputs).

 ## See also

-For continued learning, see the following resources as it relates to .NET Aspire and Azure deployment:
+For continued learning, see the following resources as they relate to .NET Aspire and Azure deployment:

 - [Deploy a .NET Aspire app to Azure Container Apps](aca-deployment.md)
 - [Deploy a .NET Aspire app to Azure Container Apps using the Azure Developer CLI (in-depth guide)](aca-deployment-azd-in-depth.md)